peterlloydclayton/UB-Python_Data_Science-Kaggle_Weather_Data/README.md

 https://www.kaggle.com/selfishgene/historical-hourly-weather-data

 ## Project tracking:
-Utilised Kanban system which is under Prjects tab in Github.
+Utilised Kanban system which is under Projects tab in Github.

 ## Dataset Overview
 The dataset was had a lot of missing data.